Bilayer Excitons in the Laughlin Fractional Quantum Hall State

-As illustrated in Fig.~\ref{fig3}a, an equal population of quasiparticles and quasiholes can be generated across the two graphene layers by doping the bilayer to $\nu_1 = 1/3 + \delta$ and $\nu_2 = 1/3 - \delta$.
-This defines a vertical line in phase space at constant total filling fraction $\nu_{\text{total}} = 2/3$, where $\delta$ is directly linked to layer imbalance $\Delta \nu$.
+Starting from the pair of Laughlin states, interlayer excitons can be introduced by asymmetrically doping the graphene bilayer.
+As illustrated in Fig.~\ref{fig2}a, an equal population of quasiparticles and quasiholes is generated across the two layers by tuning the fillings to $\nu_1 = 1/3 + \delta$ and $\nu_2 = 1/3 - \delta$.
+This defines a vertical trajectory in the $\nu_{\mathrm{total}}-\Delta\nu$ phase space at constant total filling $\nu_{\mathrm{total}} = 2/3$, where the parameter $\delta$ directly quantifies the layer imbalance $\Delta\nu = 2\delta$.

-The presence of doping-induced excitons is demonstrated by the transport properties around $\nu_1 = \nu_2 = 1/3$.
-Vanishing parallel flow conductance with $G_{\text{PF}}=0$ highlights a region with a fully developed charge gap, represented by dark blue in the left panel of Fig.~\ref{fig3}b.
-While this region spans a range of $0.20$ in the direction of \dnu, it covers a much narrower range of only $0.02$ in the direction of \nutot.
-This directional dependence aligns well with the unique doping requirement for exciton formation.
-Tuning along other directions, such as varying \nutot\ while holding \dnu\ fixed, leads to mismatched quasiparticle and quasihole populations, resulting in unpaired charges and a lack of drag response.

-Within the boundary of vanishing $G_{\text{PF}}$, drag measurements reveal the emergence of exciton pairing.
-Near \dnu\ $=0$, the bilayer sample exhibits vanishing conductance in both parallel flow and counterflow measurements, as illustrated in Fig.~\ref{fig3}c.
-As both drive and drag currents are zero, the drag ratio is ill-defined, which is indicated by the gray-shaded area in Fig.~\ref{fig3}b and c.
-As \dnu\ deviates from zero, the counterflow conductance rises from zero while the parallel flow conductance remains vanishingly small.
-This leads to a regime characterized by a perfect drag response, represented by dark red in the middle and right panels of panel of Fig.~\ref{fig3}b and indicated in the red-shaded area of Fig.~\ref{fig3}c.
-These transport responses point to excitonic pairing, driven by the doping-induced population of quasiparticles and quasiholes.

-In the presence of doping-induced excitons, the bulk conductance in the counterflow geometries no longer exhibits activated behavior, as shown in Fig.~\ref{fig3}d, while the temperature dependence of $G_{\text{PF}}$ suggests a robust charge gap.
-This strongly suggests that these doping-induced excitons are intrinsic features of the ground state rather than thermal excitations.

-Notably, tuning $\nu_{\text{total}}$ at \dnu $=0$ results in a region with a zero drag ratio, outlined by blue dashed lines and highlighted by the blue-shaded area in the middle and right panels of Fig.~\ref{fig3}b, respectively.
-Fig.~\ref{fig3}e plots the transport responses as $\nu_1$ is detuned from the Laughlin state.
-The onset of $G_{\text{PF}}$ indicates that the charge gap is suppressed by the presence of quasiparticles in layer 1 (black solid line in Fig.~\ref{fig3}e).
-However, the absence of quasiholes in layer 2 prevents the formation of exciton pairs, thereby suppressing the counterflow conductance, $G_{\text{counter}}$ (blue solid line in Fig.~\ref{fig3}e).
-This results in a non-zero $G_{\text{PF}}$ and a zero $G_{\text{counter}}$, confirming that exciton formation requires doping with varying $\Delta \nu$ while maintaining a constant $\nu_{\text{total}}$.